im-varun/pokemon-cards/README.md

 # Pokémon Cards

-This repository contains a simple React application for displaying random Pokémon cards.
+This repository contains the source code of a simple React application for displaying random Pokémon cards.

 ## Screenshots